Here's The Video Steph Curry Tweeted On Wednesday

 Steph Curry sent out a tweet with a video on Wednesday, and the post can be seen in the tweet that is embedded below from his Twitter account.

-Curry and the Warriors have been amazing this season, and are currently the second seed in the Western Conference with a 32-12 record in 44 games played on the season.
+Curry and the Warriors have been amazing this season, and are currently the second seed in the Western Conference with a 32-12 record in 44 games played.

 They missed the postseason in each of the last two seasons, but in the five seasons prior had made the NBA Finals every year, and won three titles in that span.